ektagarg/go-ds/README.md

 ### Sorting

-**1. Bubble Sort:** It is a comparision-based sorting algorithm where each pair of adjacent elements is compared and elements get swapped if they are not in order.
+**1. [Bubble Sort](array/sort/bubble_sort/Readme.md):** It is a comparision-based sorting algorithm where each pair of adjacent elements is compared and elements get swapped if they are not in order.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n)
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/bubble_sort/Readme.md

-**2. Insertion Sort:** Insertion sort is based on the idea that one element from the input elements is consumed in each iteration to find its correct position i.e, the position to which it belongs in a sorted array.
+**2. [Insertion Sort](array/sort/insertion_sort/Readme.md):** Insertion sort is based on the idea that one element from the input elements is consumed in each iteration to find its correct position i.e, the position to which it belongs in a sorted array.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n)
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/insertion_sort/Readme.md

-**3. Selection Sort:** The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+**3. [Selection Sort](array/sort/selection_sort/Readme.md):** The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
 The algorithm maintains two subarrays in a given array.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(n2)
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/selection_sort/Readme.md

-**4. Quick Sort:** Quick sort is highly efficient algorithm which is based on Divide and Conquer strategy.
+**4. [Quick Sort](array/sort/quick_sort/Readme.md):** Quick sort is highly efficient algorithm which is based on Divide and Conquer strategy.
 So, the technique is to divide the given array into smaller arrays.
 A large array is partitioned into two arrays one of which holds values smaller than a specific value, say pivot, based on which the partition is made and another array holds values greater than the pivot value.
 ```
 Worst Case Time Complexity: O(n2)
 Best Case Time Complexity: O(nlog(n))
 Average Time Complexity: O(nlog(n))
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/quick_sort/Readme.md

-**5. Merge Sort:** Like quick sort, merge sort is based on divide and conquer methodology.
+**5. [Merge Sort](array/sort/merge_sort/Readme.md):** Like quick sort, merge sort is based on divide and conquer methodology.
 It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.
 ```
 Worst Case Time Complexity: O(nlog(n))
 Best Case Time Complexity: O(nlog(n))
 Average Time Complexity: O(nlog(n))
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/merge_sort/Readme.md

-**6. Heap Sort:** Heap sort in comparision based, in-memory sorting technique based on binary heap data structures.
+**6. [Heap Sort](array/sort/heap_sort/Readme.md):** Heap sort in comparision based, in-memory sorting technique based on binary heap data structures.
 It involves building a Heap data structure from the given array and then utilizing the Heap to sort the array.
 ```
 Worst Case Time Complexity: O(nlog(n))
 Best Case Time Complexity: O(nlog(n))
 Average Time Complexity: O(nlog(n))
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/heap_sort/Readme.md

-**7. Radix Sort:** It is not based on comparision-based algorithms, instead it is an integer sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value.
+**7. [Radix Sort](array/sort/radix_sort/Readme.md):** It is not based on comparision-based algorithms, instead it is an integer sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value.
 ```
 time complexity: o(kn)
 where k is total number of digits in the largest number bcs that is number of iterations
 ```
-For more details, you can read this: https://github.com/ektagarg/go-ds/blob/master/array/sort/radix_sort/Readme.md

-**8. Shell Sort:** Shell sort is a highly efficient sorting algorithm and is based on insertion sort algorithm.
+**8. [Shell Sort](array/sort/shell_sort/Readme.md):** Shell sort is a highly efficient sorting algorithm and is based on insertion sort algorithm.
 This algorithm avoids large shifts as in case of insertion sort, if the smaller value is to the far right and has to be moved to the far left.

 This algorithm uses insertion sort on a widely spread elements, first to sort them and then sorts the less widely spaced elements.
 This spacing is termed as interval.
 This interval is calculated based on Knuth's formula(h = h * 3 + 1).
 ```